Big Pigeon in Southwest Iowa

 • entered service 16 Feb 1943 from rural Avoca, Pott.
 Co.; service credited to Pott.
 Co.; buried Atlantic Cem., Cass Co.

-• Notes: of the crew of ten, Roy M. Pedersen's body was found on nearby land; two, including the pilot, survived as POWs; seven died as POWs 6 Aug 1945 from the Hiroshima atomic bomb.
+• Note: of the crew of ten, Roy M. Pedersen's body was found on nearby land; two, including the pilot, survived as POWs; seven died as POWs 6 Aug 1945 from the Hiroshima atomic bomb.
 This story is documented in the book, A Date with the Lonesome Lady: A Hiroshima POW Returns, by Thomas C. Cartwright.

 † Pedersen, Silas Clyde, SN 0-1-019-087, US Army, Audubon Co.